adityapattiyeri/power-predictor/README.md

         {{ (states.sensor.grid_power.state|float) }}
 mode: single
 ```
 3. Then there is a second Bayesian sensor(binary_sensor.induction) that actually detects the induction cook top.
+The idle power is subtracted to make a more acurate prediction.
 ```
 - name: "Induction"
   platform: "bayesian"